PaddlePaddle/Paddle/doc/howto/dev/new_op_en.md

 2. Generating random input data.

-3. Implementing the same computation logic in a Python script
+3. Implementing the same computation logic in a Python script.

-4. Call check gradient function to check the backward
+4. Call check gradient function to check the backward operator.

   ```python
   import unittest